ldover29/Advanced_Bash/README.md

 ![name-of-you-image](https://github.com/ldover29/Advanced_Bash/blob/ae429b36a07874e83e0d2a3d031607d192c15fa9/Images/Step%203%204.jpg)

 ## Step 4: Crack All the Passwords

+Next, to strengthen our control of this system, we will attempt to crack as many passwords as we can.

+Having access to all the accounts will also allow us to access the system if our other backdoors are closed.

 1. SSH back to the system using your sysd account and port 2222: